planetabhi/figma-variables/README.md

 ```

 #### Collection 02: Global Primitives
-Global Primitives are your design system’s basic building blocks, like colors, spacing, and sizing.
-They form the foundations of your design but aren’t used directly in components or layouts.
+Global Primitives form your design system's fundamental building blocks, like colors, spacing, and sizing.
+They create the foundation of your design but aren't typically used directly in components or layouts.

-Store base values: colors (grey-90, red-50), font sizes, and weights.
-Organize them into themes (Default, High Contrast) for quick swaps.
+These primitives store base values such as colors (grey-90, red-50), font sizes, and weights.
+You can organize them into themes (Default, High Contrast) for quick switching.

 - Collection visibility (Figma): `Published`
 - Theme definition (Code): `In sync`